droonga/droonga.org/tutorial/1.0.8/benchmark/index.md

 There are two major indexes to indicate performance of a system.

- * response time
+ * latency
  * throughput

-Response time is the actual elapsed time between two moments: when the system receives a request, and when it returns a response.
+Latency is the response time, actual elapsed time between two moments: when the system receives a request, and when it returns a response.
 In other words, for clients, it is the time to wait for each request.
 At this index, the smaller is the better.
-In general, response time becomes small for lightweight queries, small size database, or less clients.
+In general, latency becomes small for lightweight queries, small size database, or less clients.

 Throughput means how many request can be processed in a time.
 The performance index is described as "*queries per second* (*qps*)".